What is Kafka Connect—A complete guide

 }

-We can implement transform and converter to convert the record into JSON format on each of the records as shown below
+We can implement a transformer and a converter to convert the record into JSON format on each of the records as shown below

 public class JdbcSourceTask extends SourceTask {